-Individualized Self Care
+Yoga Therapy Is Individualized Self Care

 Do you want a practice to do on your own time and in your own space that is personalized to your needs?
-Yoga therapy is an excellent goal oriented option that treats the whole person.
+Yoga Therapy is an excellent goal oriented option that treats the whole person.
 We co-create a practice that is beneficial and joyful for you.
 Yoga Therapy is a viable option if you are not interested in or able to attend group classes, or if you would like to supplement classes with a home practice.
 Sadhana is the yogic term referring to the spirited self-discipline of a daily practice.
 Sadhana may include yoga postures or somatic movement and breath awareness to enhance your physical well being; it also may incorporate traditional facets of yoga such as meditation, pranayama, mudras, mantra, mindful eating and Ayurvedic guidelines for daily self-care.

 You are given a unique range of tools that you continue to develop with your teacher and on your own.
 Each of these traditional facets of yoga work in conjunction to reconnect you at all levels – from the physical body to the breath, the energetic body, mind and emotions and the spirit.
 This approach sees the human being as an integrated body-mind-spirit system that is at its best when all parts are in a state of dynamic balance.
 Yoga Therapy helps you to understand and appreciate your unique body and mind dynamics so you can live more fully.

 Please fill out and submit the Yoga Therapy Intake Form prior to your appointment: Yoga Therapy Intake Form.

 Some of the ways Yoga Therapy differs from yoga are: